How to Watch the NBA on Thursday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Thunder go on the road to face the Kings on Thursday at 10:00 PM ET.
+The Wizards travel to face the Trail Blazers on Thursday at 10:00 PM ET.

 How to Watch